 Since our inception, we have incurred significant operating losses.
 As we commercially launched our first product, INVELTYS, in January 2019, and commenced a full promotional launch of our second product, EYSUVIS, in early January 2021, we only generated limited revenues from product sales prior to the sale of our Commercial Business to Alcon in July 2022.
 We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022, our IPO, follow-on public common stock offerings and sales of our common stock under our at-the-market equity offerings, private placements of common stock and preferred stock (including our Private Placement), borrowings under credit facilities and our Loan and Security Agreement, or the Loan Agreement, with Oxford Finance LLC, or Oxford Finance, convertible promissory notes and warrants.
+Upon entry into the CIRM award in August 2023, Combangio became entitled to an initial \$5.9 million disbursement from CIRM, and the balance of the \$15.0 million award is payable to Combangio upon the achievement of specified milestones.

 On May 7, 2020, we filed our shelf registration statement on Form S-3 that was declared effective by the SEC on May 7, 2020, or the 2020 Shelf Registration, under which we may offer and sell up to \$350.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities or units during the three-year period that commenced upon the 2020 Shelf Registration becoming effective.
 In connection with the filing of the 2020 Shelf Registration, we entered into an amended and restated sales agreement with Jefferies, or the Amended and Restated Sales Agreement, pursuant to which we could issue and sell, from time to time, up to an aggregate of \$75.0 million of our common stock under our at-the-market offering.
 From January 1, 2023 to January 10, 2023, we sold 245,887 shares of our common stock under the ATM Offering pursuant to the terms of the Amended and Restated Sales Agreement, resulting in net proceeds of \$10.0 million.
 On January 10, 2023, the Amended and Restated Sales Agreement terminated in accordance with its terms when we completed the sale of \$75.0 million of our shares of common stock thereunder.
 As of the date of termination of the Amended and Restated Sales Agreement, we had sold an aggregate of 565,974 shares of our common stock under such agreement for aggregate gross proceeds of \$75.0 million.
-We did not sell any shares of our common stock under the at-the-market offering pursuant to the terms of the Amended and Restated Sales Agreement during the three months ended March 31, 2022.
+We did not sell any shares of our common stock under the at-the-market offering pursuant to the terms of the Amended and Restated Sales Agreement during the three or six months ended June 30, 2022.

 On January 19, 2023, we entered into a new sales agreement with Jefferies, or the Open Market Sale Agreement, pursuant to which we may issue and sell, from time to time, shares of our common stock through Jefferies under our at-the-market offering.
-We filed a prospectus supplement relating to the Open Market Sale Agreement under our 2020 Shelf Registration, or the ATM Prospectus Supplement, pursuant to which we may offer and sell shares of common stock having an aggregate offering price of up to \$40.0 million under the Open Market Sale Agreement.
-During the three months ended March 31, 2023, we sold 229,378 shares of our common stock under our at-the-market offering pursuant to the Open Market Sale Agreement, resulting in net proceeds of \$4.9 million.
-In the aggregate, during the three months ended March 31, 2023, we sold an aggregate of 475,265 shares of our common stock pursuant to our Amended and Restated Sales Agreement and our Open Market Sale Agreement for total net proceeds of \$14.9 million.
+We filed a prospectus supplement relating to the Open Market Sale Agreement under our 2020 Shelf Registration, or the 2020 Shelf ATM Prospectus Supplement, pursuant to which we could offer and sell shares of common stock having an aggregate offering price of up to \$40.0 million under the Open Market Sale Agreement.
+During the six months ended June 30, 2023, we sold 229,378 shares of our common stock under our at-the-market offering pursuant to the Open Market Sale Agreement under the 2020 Shelf Registration, resulting in net proceeds of \$4.9 million.